Euclid preparation. LXXXV. Toward a DR1 application of higher-order weak lensing statistics: Comparison with theory

 \subsection{Comparison with simulations}

-We now compare $\gamma$-2PCFs and (KS) $\kappa$-PDF theoretical DVs with the one computed from the DUSTGRAIN simulation mocks, focusing on our reference configuration mask-free and with full tomography\inlinecomment{\JHD{that reads like jargon, can we turn this into an actual sentence?} \simone{I tried to make it lighter}}.
+We now compare $\gamma$-2PCFs and (KS) $\kappa$-PDF theoretical DVs with the one computed from the DUSTGRAIN simulation mocks, focusing on our reference configuration mask-free and with full tomography.
 Each DV is processed according to the SMAPE criterion described in Sect. \ref{subsec:fisher_SMAPE_test}, and the tomographic configurations are optimally selected following the iterative scheme reported in Sect. \ref{sec:tomography}.
 For $\kappa$-PDF, we explore the $\ang{;4.69;}$ and $\ang{;9.38;}$ smoothing scales, dropping the $\ang{;2.34;}$ which is not well described by the theory.
 Although we recommend a conservative lower bound of \ang{;10;} to ensure the robustness of the PDF theory model, we also adopt a smaller smoothing scale of \ang{;4.69;}.
-This choice is enabled by calibrating the noise variance using our simulations, which significantly improves the model–simulation agreement at small angular scales.\inlinecomment{\JHD{According to the previous section, the 4.'69 scales are not well described by theory either.
-We must justify why we keep it nevertheless} \simone{In contrast to the nominal threshold suggested for reliability in the PDF theory modeling (10'), we push down to 4' since we are now matching the noise variance through simulations which significantly improves the agreement and which is tough to model at low z-bins.
-We stress this point in the text to properly justify it, thanks!}}
+This choice is enabled by calibrating the noise variance using our simulations, which significantly improves the model–simulation agreement at small angular scales.

-We first show a comparison at DV level, focusing on the $5^{\rm th}$ redshift bin to ease the interpretation.
+We first show a comparison at the DV level, focusing on the fifth redshift bin to ease the interpretation.
 This corresponds to the highest S/N bin as the cosmic shear signal is higher at higher redshift.
-Also, non-linear effects reduce the reliability of analytical predictions at lower redshifts, hindering good agreement between theory and simulations in the first bins. \inlinecomment{\JHD{We have to be careful with the phrasing here, because our full paper is based on the assumption that the scales we're including are well modeled by our simulations, but this reads as if all the lower bins are poorly resolved.} \simone{Agreed.
-Rephrased it mainly addressing the disagreement to the unreliability of theory model due to the impact of non-linearities.}}
+Also, non-linear effects reduce the reliability of analytical predictions at lower redshifts, hindering good agreement between theory and simulations in the first bins.